Syrians vote in election certain to give Assad new mandate - WTMJ

 “I am here to vote because it is a national duty to choose a president who will lead us in the coming period,” said civil servant Muhannad Helou, 38, who said he voted for Assad.

-No vote will be held in northeast Syria, which is controlled by U.S.-backed Kurdish-led fighters, or in the northwestern province of Idlib that is the last major rebel stronghold in the country.
+No vote will be held in northeast Syria, controlled by U.S.-backed Kurdish-led fighters, or in the northwestern province of Idlib — the last major rebel stronghold.

-Still, in some parts of government-held areas, including the southern provinces of Daraa and Sweida, many have rejected the vote calling it “illegitimate.”

-Activists and opposition media platforms reported a general strike for the second day Wednesday in a number of villages and towns in Daraa province, to protest against holding the elections and placing ballot boxes in the area, where government security agencies are deployed.

-The Syrian Democratic Council that runs daily affairs in northeast Syria said in a statement it will not take part in the vote “before political solutions in accordance with U.N.
-Security Council resolutions, release of detainees, return of displaced and putting the basis for a political structure far away from tyranny.”

-In the rebel-held city of Idlib, thousands took to the streets in a boisterous rally in which they chanted songs against Assad and revived slogans used in the early days of the uprising against him.
-The rally was organized to denounce the elections, which protesters called “farcical” and illegitimate.
+In rebel-held Idlib city, thousands took to the streets in a boisterous rally, chanting against Assad and reviving slogans used in the early days of the uprising against him.

 The vote this year comes as Syria’s economy is in free fall as a result of a decade of war, Western sanctions, government corruption and the financial crisis in Lebanon, Syria’s main link with the outside world.

+Edward Denhert, Middle Eastern research analyst at The Economist Intelligence Unit, said in a note that the election will deepen the rift between Syria and the West and that consequently, Assad will pivot further toward its Russian and Iranian backers as well as China.

-The Biden administration has said it will not recognize the result of the Syrian election unless the voting is free, fair, supervised by the United Nation and represents all of Syrian society.
+The Biden administration has said it will not recognize the result of the election unless the voting is free, fair, supervised by the United Nations, and representative of Syrian society.

-“We are not involved in these elections … in any way, and we, of course, have no mandate to be,” U.N. secretary-general’s spokesman Stephane Dujarric told reporters at the United Nations on Tuesday.

-Syria’s Interior Minister Mohammad Rahmoun said 12,102 polling stations were set up in all the Syrian governorates.
-He said there are more than 18 million eligible voters in Syria and abroad.
-Syrians living abroad voted last week.

-Syria had a population of 23 million before the conflict broke out a decade ago.
-The fighting has left nearly half a million dead and half the country’s population displaced, more than 5 million of them refugees outside Syria.

-The civil war broke out in 2011 when Arab Spring-inspired protests against Assad family rule turned into an armed insurgency in response to a brutal military crackdown.
+“The U.N. is not involved in this election and has no mandate to be,” U.N. special envoy for Syria Geir Pedersen told the U.N.
+Security Council in a briefing Wednesday.
+“It is a source of regret that, despite our best efforts, there has been little progress this month, and indeed at all, in advancing the different dimensions of resolution 2254,” he added.

+Pedersen had previously singled out the Syrian government for blocking progress in the constitutional committee established to draft a new constitution.

+Even in government-held areas, there was opposition to the vote.
+Many residents of the restive southern province of Daraa and nearby Sweida called the vote illegitimate.

+Activists and opposition media platforms reported a general strike for the second day Wednesday in villages and towns in Daraa province to protest the elections and the ballot boxes in their area.

-Associated Press writers Bassem Mroue in Beirut and Edith M. Lederer at the United Nations contributed reporting.
+Associated Press writers Bassem Mroue and Sarah El Deeb in Beirut and Edith M. Lederer at the United Nations contributed reporting.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.